chem-274-A-master/problem-set-5/rubric.md

 </table>

-# Debugging/Profiling Rubric
+# C++

-This portion of the Problem Set will be graded out of 10 points and is worth 4% of your total grade.
+This portion of the Problem Set will be graded out of 20 points and is worth 4% of your total grade.

 <table width="100%">
     <tr>